arsham/shark/README.md

 | `<leader>zi`       | Set folding method to **I**ndent                                     |
 | `<leader>zm`       | Set folding method to Mar**k**er                                     |
 | `<leader>zs`       | Set folding method to **S**yntax                                     |

-To use the **C**heat**S**heet functionality, type your query in the buffer and invoke the key binding.
-The response will be inserted on the next lint in the buffer and puts you in the `SELECT` mode.
-If you want the results just hit `Esc` key.
-The `<leader>cn` will append the next available `\N` value and runs the query again.

 </details>